vanhoefm/fragattacks/research/README.md

 <a id="id-extended-nofrag"></a>
 ## 8.8.
 No fragmentation support attack test (§6.8 -- CVE-2020-26142)

-- `ping I,D,E`: If this test succeeds, the device doesn't support (de)fragmentation, but is still vulnerable to attacks.
+- `ping I,D,E`: If this test succeeds, the client or AP doesn't support (de)fragmentation, but is still vulnerable to attacks.
   The problem is that the receiver treats the _last_ fragment as a full frame.
 See Section 6.6 in the paper for details and how this can be exploited.

-- `ping I,E,D`: If this test succeeds, then the devices treats the _first_ fragment as a full frame.
+- `ping I,E,D`: If this test succeeds, then the client or AP treats the _first_ fragment as a full frame.
 Although this behaviour is not ideal, it's currently unknown whether this, on its own, can be exploited in practice.

 # 9. Advanced Usage